-Limitation [1.1] requires a tumor sample obtained from the patient to have been determined to exhibit an instability of one or more microsatellite markers or a deficiency of one or more mismatch repair markers.
-To the extent these limitations are interpreted to require testing the patient's tumor sample for such markers, and to the extent Patent Owner argues (erroneously) that the MSI-H Study Record does not disclose such testing, it would have been obvious to test patients' tumor samples for an instability of more than one microsatellite marker or a deficiency of one or more mismatch repair markers.
+Limitations [1.1] and [9.1] each require a patient that has been determined to have a tumor that exhibits an MSI-H or dMMR status.
+To the extent these limitations are interpreted to require testing the patient for such status, and to the extent Patent Owner argues (erroneously) that the MSI-H Study Record does not disclose such testing, it would have been obvious to test patients for MSI-H.